rintukutum/AyurGenomics-Viz-ML/README.md

 Ayurgenomics visualisation and machine learning group

-## Proposal
+## Proposed title

-- To develop machine learning algorithm for visualizing heterogenous multidimentional phenomics and genomics data
+`To develop machine learning algorithm for visualizing heterogenous multidimentional phenomics and genomics data`

+## Objectives
+- To develop ML algorithm to visualize individual signature based on multiple phenotypes
+- To develop ML algorithm to associate phenotype with gene expression

 ## BITS scholars invovled in the project